penmuse/ruby-core/symbol.md

 ```ruby
   accept_proc_regiment { puts 'Soldiers of the Proc regiment are brave' } #=> Soldiers of the Proc regiment are brave
 ```
-Yes the do..end syntax works also:
+Yes, the `do..end` syntax works also:

 ```ruby
   accept_proc_regiment do